-Now pat yourself on the back, you’ve officially got a YouTube channel!
+Now pat yourself on the back, you officially have a YouTube channel!

-Now that you’ve set up your YouTube account and have a channel, you’re going to want to add some imagery… meaning channel art and icon.
+Now that you’ve set up your YouTube account and have a channel, you’re going to want to add some imagery… meaning channel art / a YouTube banner.

-Hover your mouse over the icon avatar image on the left side of your channel art and then click to edit.
-This will take you to your Google account where you can upload and change the image.
-It can take a few hours for these changes to be visible on your YouTube channel, so no need to redo it if it doesn’t change immediately.
+NOTE: It can take a few hours for your profile picture changes to become visible on your YouTube channel, so no need to redo it if it doesn’t change immediately.

 Now that all of that is complete, your channel is really starting to take shape!

 Step 4: Filling out your YouTube Channel Description.